 Lefki Beach doesn’t boast an infrastructure of fancy hotels.
 Visitors come for camping and wilderness tourism.
 However, there is a cozy tavern that serves wonderful traditional Greek dishes.

 There is no bus service to Lefki Beach but it can be reached by car or taxi or on foot from the main village.

 Golden Beach is located in Kyllini in the northwestern part of the Peloponnese just opposite Zakynthos.
 True to its name, Chrissi Akto translates to Golden Beach for the golden sand dunes of breathtaking scenery that stretches for five kilometers.
 The waters are shallow and calm for swimming.

-For an extra treat, be sure to visit the nearby thermal baths of Kyllini known for their therapeutical properties from volcanic sources.
+For an extra treat while visiting this sandy beach, be sure to visit the nearby thermal baths of Kyllini known for their therapeutical properties from volcanic sources.